I'm carrying on my mother's research into our family history. I've self-published some family memoirs & learned a lot about different eras.

 Once you see the map like the one above, you might wonder, "Is that all there is?"
 No, there is much more you can learn from your DNA test results.
 The map of countries is just the beginning of your exploration of your family history.

-First Step: Start a Tree on Ancestry
+First Step: If You Don't Have a Tree, Start One on Ancestry

 As a free user of the Ancestry site, you can still build a family tree.
 There are many features that you only get with a paid subscription, but it's fine to start with the free membership.
 Put in your name as the base person, then add your parents' names and your grandparents' names.